-‘Super bonus,’ says the man who bestows my cycling partner two hands full of fruit.
-We pass him when he was collecting little pears from a tree, his T-shirt chock-full with them.
+‘Super bonus,’ says the man who bestows me with two hands full of fruit.
+I pass him when he was collecting little pears from a tree, his T-shirt chock-full with them.
 This gesture says so much about the whole country.
 It is such a beautiful move.
 I at once lóve Romania!

 But first a little information for cyclists who like to follow the EuroVelo route 6 or 15 or the Danube Cycle Route, or whatever it is called we are on.
 The route and its sign-boarding is non-existent.
 You can’t go wrong however, just follow the river and know that it is legal to camp wild.
 You will see little trailers and tents right along the river, mostly from fishermen, as well as the campers their toilets.
 Quite a terrible dirt heap and stench are coming from those places but if you can manage that (I don’t want to) you have easy access to many ‘campsites’.